sccbioinformatics/SCC_CSENS_docs/docs/index.md

 **Note: this document has been updated to show how to run pipelines using Nexflow v24**.
 The previous document gave instructions for v23.

 Nextflow and the [NF-core modules](https://nf-co.re/) are a fantastic resource for bioinformaticians.
 There are a multitude of pipelines for various NGS applications which go into real depth regarding QC, mapping methods, annotatation, and reporting.
-After a pipline is run, you also they the version numbers of the software used for easy reporting in papers, but importantly, the pipeline remains the same everytime you run it ensuring results are comparable.
+After a pipline is run, you also get the version numbers of the software used for easy reporting in papers, but importantly, the pipeline remains the same everytime you run it ensuring results are comparable.

 When nf-core piplines are run, docker images are pulled over the internet for use, but as COSMOS-SENS is a secure server with no internt connection, pipelines have to be downloaded and then transfered to COSMOS-SENS.
 In this case we are also downloading the required singularity images.
 If you require a pipeline that isn't there, please contact Shamit to have it downloaded and installed.
 It is far better we have them in one place for all to use, rather than duplicating them all over the system.